Alisaraie-Group/PDBpepDS/README.md

 # PDBpepDS

-For this comprehensive database of peptides, the PDB files of all the proteins were downloaded from [RCSB](https://www.rcsb.org/) on November 1st, 2023.
+This comprehensive dataset of peptides was created using all the protein files deposited in [RCSB](https://www.rcsb.org/) as of November 1st, 2023.

 ## File information